Who Framed Roger Rabbit?

-Parents need to know that some of the nuances of the storyline and much of the film's innuendo-laden humor will go right over children's heads.
-Several scenes feature cartoon violence including one where characters are thrown into "the dip" (an acid-like concoction that will "erase" toons).
+Parents need to know that some of the nuances of Who Framed Roger Rabbit's storyline -- and much of the film's innuendo-laden humor -- will go right over children's head.
+Several scenes feature cartoon violence, including one in which characters are thrown into "the dip" (an acid-like concoction that will "erase" toons).
 A live-action character is shot on screen (no blood), and someone is run over by a steamroller.
-Also, adult language used by the live-action characters includes "son of a bitch" and "bastard."
-Silly double entendres proliferate ("I'm not bad, I'm just drawn that way.") and Jessica Rabbit is highly sexualized.
+Adult language used by the live-action characters includes "son of a bitch" and "bastard," and silly double entendres proliferate ("I'm not bad, I'm just drawn that way").
+Jessica Rabbit is highly sexualized.

 What's the story?

 In WHO FRAMED ROGER RABBIT, animated characters (Toons) and humans co-exist in a fictional 1940s Los Angeles.
 When one of the Toons -- Roger Rabbit (voiced by Charles Fleischer) -- is framed for murder, he turns to human detective Eddie Valiant (Bob Hoskins) for help.
 What ensues is a colorful, action-packed ride through a world that's like film noir crossed with vintage Looney Tunes.